ircdocs/modern-irc/_includes/concepts.md

 Communication on a one-to-one basis is usually only performed by clients, since most server-server traffic is not a result of servers talking only to each other.

-Servers are be able to send a message from any one client to any other.
-Outside of networking issues, all servers are always able to send a message in exactly one direction along the spanning tree to reach any client.
+Servers should be able to send a message from any one client to any other.
+Servers send a message in exactly one direction along the spanning tree to reach any client.
 Thus the path of a message being delivered is the shortest path between any two points on the spanning tree.

 The following examples all refer to the figure above.